Even if it has been sidelined in oil’s favor, very few media offer the same flexibility and variety of results as egg tempera.

 Which Pigment Brands Are Worth Buying?

-Sennelier is a synonym of dear expense, but also of the finest quality and best output.
+The Sennelier brand name is synonymous with steep expense, but it’s also the finest quality and produces the best output.

-Paying for them is initially painful, but their performance is second to no other and, in the long run, it is absolutely worth investing in them, especially if we are selling our pieces.
+In the long run, it is absolutely worth the investment, especially if we are selling our pieces.

 Time and coin permitting, you might also consider Clavé, a brand which I painted with years ago in Italy.
 In my opinion, these are the closest we can get today to most Renaissance pigments.